 Advice to the debtor

-.
-An insolvency practitioner should have procedures in place to ensure that the information and explanations provided to the debtor at each stage of the process (that is, assessing the options available, and then preparing and implementing an IVA) are comprehensible to the debtor and designed to set out clearly:
+An insolvency practitioner should have procedures in place to ensure that the information and explanations provided to the debtor at each stage of the process (that is, assessing the options available, and then preparing and implementing an IVA or as a result of any change in circumstances during the course of an IVA set out, in a clear and understandable way::

 a) the advantages and disadvantages of each available option;

-b) the key stages and the roles of the adviser, the nominee and the supervisor;
+b) the key stages and the roles of the adviser, the nominee(s) and the supervisor.
+Where a joint nominee arrangement is in place, the insolvency practitioners should make the debtor aware of the arrangement, the reasons for the arrangement and of their respective roles in the process;

-c) whether the debtor will require additional specialist assistance1 which will not be provided by any supervisor appointed, including the likely cost of that additional assistance, if known;
+c) whether the debtor will require additional specialist assistance which will not be provided by any supervisor appointed, including the likely cost of that additional assistance, if known.
+The insolvency practitioner should identify what assistance is required and how they will be accommodated;

 d) the likely duration of the IVA and how this might be affected by any provisions concerning any family home contained in the arrangement;